Step-by-Step Guide

 Design Your Agent Workflow Visually

-Add processing nodes that implement your agent's logic.
+Add processing nodes that carry out your agent's logic.
 An AI node processes the incoming data, making decisions based on your instructions.
 Conditional nodes branch the workflow based on the AI's analysis.
 Action nodes perform specific tasks like sending emails, updating databases, or posting messages.
 Connect these nodes in the sequence that matches your desired workflow.

 Test each node as you build it rather than waiting to test the entire workflow at the end.
 Most visual platforms let you execute individual nodes with sample data and inspect the output.
 This incremental testing approach catches issues early and makes debugging much simpler than trying to diagnose problems in a complete workflow.